enkidevs/curriculum/javascript/ecmascript-2015/function-improvements/default-function-parameters.md

 ---
 ## Revision

-What will the output be?
+What will be the output of this code?

 ```javascript
 function square(a = 1) {